emnify/product-docs/docs/portal/dashboard.md

 The remaining balance of your prepaid credit.

 :::note
-This section is only shown if you're on the [Trial plan](/quickstart#emnifys-trial-plan).
+This section is only shown if you're on [emnify's trial](/quickstart#emnifys-trial).
 :::

 **Current Data/SMS Cost**